 Beginning life in 1812 as a country villa, Knockomie Inn has transformed over the years into a 15 room hotel and gastro destination.
 Knockomie Inn is ideally located to explore the Speyside region.
 Dining at Knockomie allows guests to enjoy delicious traditional and contemporary Scottish dishes.
 With its focus on all things local, Knockomie has over 70 whiskies available as well as a wide range of locally distilled gins.

-Ardgye House B&B is a cosy and comfortable bed and breakfast five minutes from the center of Elgin.
+Ardgye House B&B is a cosy and comfortable bed and breakfast a five minutes drive from the center of Elgin.
 Originally built in 1904, this Edwardian mansion sits on 150 acres of land.

 Dating back to the 1770s Gordon Castle has been a fixture on the landscape of Speyside.
 Available all year round the five charming cottages sleep between two and eight guests.
 All cottages are self catering and equipped with all the comforts of home.